-Students who observe an act of teen dating abuse, sexual violence, or stalking, or who have reasonable grounds to believe that these behaviors are taking place, should report incidents to
+Students who observe an act of teen dating abuse, or who have reasonable grounds to believe that these behaviors are taking place, should report incidents to school faculty and/or staff.
+The targeted student will, however, not be subject to discipline for failing to report teen dating abuse.